As an oasis, I have a long memory.

 The minders ensure that only the dried and withered branches are used as firewood and that their caravans never overstay.

-Because I sustain life for them, they know they have to sustain me.
+Because I sustain life for them, they know they have to nurture me.

 You see, the wind is my friend.